Located in southern Illinois, across the Mississippi River from St. Louis, are the remnants of a civilization.

 Yellowstone sits atop an active volcano and is one of the largest calderas in the world.
 As such, the terrain can be unstable and unforgiving.
 Visitors should be respectful of the land and heed posted safety warnings.

 We all need to do our part to protect the incredibly fragile ecosystem that is Yellowstone, so that it may be preserved for generations and “for the benefit and enjoyment of the people”.

 Gary Arndt, Everything-Everywhere

-Gary, a world-renowned travel photographer, writer, and speaker, has the distinction of visiting all but one of the 23 UNESCO World Heritage Sites in the United States.
+Gary, a world-renowned travel photographer, writer, and speaker, has the distinction of visiting all but one of the 24 United States UNESCO World Heritage Sites.
 From his site (with permission):

 “This is one of the World Heritage Sites in the United States which is shared with Canada.
 The park is located along the border of these two countries.
 The park is best known for having the largest non-polar ice field and longest glaciers in the world.
 In addition, the park serves as a natural habitat for several wildlife species including Alaskan salmon, grizzly bears, Dall sheep, and caribou.”

 Grand Canyon National Park (Grand Canyon, AZ) – 1979